NodeFly/Heroku/addon.md

 ![NodeFly Dashboard](//raw.github.com/gist/7242786cbbcf5b044971/aa844493dfdd04bf53c5c9423f9dce8d42a38e62/dashboard.png)

-The dashboard can be accessed via the CLI:
+The NodeFly Heroku Console can be accessed via the CLI:

     :::term
     $ heroku addons:open nodefly
     Opening nodefly for sharp-mountain-4005…

 or by visiting the [Heroku apps web interface](http://heroku.com/myapps) and selecting the application in question.
 Select NodeFly from the Add-ons menu.

+From the console, you can open the dashboard without requiring an additional login, you will be automatically connected to your Heroku instance.

 ## Troubleshooting